Skip to content

 Answer: Yellow.

-Why it works in the car: Kids can spot the answer in real life.
+Verify it live: Kids can spot the answer on the road in real time.
 That makes it feel less like school.

 51. How many wheels does a standard car have?
 (Easy)